topkecleon/telegram-bot-bash/doc/2_usage.md

 ### Inline query messages

-Inline query messages are small, non regular messages used for interaction with the user, they contain the following varibles only:
+Inline query messages are small, non regular messages used for interaction with the user, they contain the following variables only:

 * ```${iQUERY}```: Current inline query
 * ```$iQUERY```: This array contains the ID, First name, last name, username and user id of the sender of the current inline query.